yiransii/Meme-Generator/README.md

 ## Install Instructions:

-1. Download the repo by
+1. Download the repo and unzip
     * git clone https://github.com/yiransii/Meme-Generator.git
     * Or, download ZIP on github repo main page
 2. Navigate to directory Meme-Generator-master
 3. Run the following command: ./bin/install
-4. Run the following command: ./bin/install
+4. Run the following command: ./bin/run
 5. Open a browser(chrome preferred), and navigate to localhost:8000/search/

 --------------------------------------------------------